 • Legal custody: Refers to the rights and responsibilities of making decisions regarding the child’s health, education, and welfare.

 Unmarried fathers with legal custody have the right to participate in their child’s upbringing, including medical matters, education, and general welfare.
 They may also have the right to shared physical custody, which allows both parents to spend time with the child as per an agreed-upon schedule.
+Safeguarding the child’s welfare is a key consideration in all custody arrangements.
+California courts emphasize frequent and continuing contact with both parents whenever safe and appropriate, giving fathers a strong opportunity to seek meaningful custody time.

 Keep in mind that California’s family courts aim to provide equal opportunities for both parents to be involved in their child’s life.
 Factors that may influence the court’s decision in a custody case are: